LucaGr-git/MinecraftMazer/README.md

 Notes for assessors:
 - Alysha E2, I have made a branch in the github called AlyshaEnhancement2, to run my code with enhancement functionalities, please use the flag "-enhancemode", (./mazeRunner -enhancemode)

+- Luca Grosso E1, I have made a branch in the github called LucaGrossoEnhancement1, to run my code with enhancement functionalities, please use the flag "-enhancement", (./mazeRunner -enhancement)